How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 HubSpot add secret modal for storing the Meddicc Score API key

-Step 4: Configure the Request Body
+API Step 4: Configure the Request Body

 In the Request body section, choose Customize request body.